goitacademy/nodejs-homework/homework-04/README.en.md

 }
 ```

-For each user to work and see only their contacts in the contact scheme, add the `owner` property
+For each user to work and see only their contacts in the contact scheme, add the `owner` property.

 ```js
     owner: {